Lydford

+Once an important town, Lydford is noted for its history and surrounding countryside, and has been described as a tourism honeypot.

 Etymology

 The original Anglo-Saxon names for the village were Hlidaford or Hlidan, from hlid, meaning a cover or lid, referring to the almost perfect concealment of the river beneath the chasm at the bridge, and ford (crossing).
 Over the years the name mutated via Lyghatford, Lidefort and Lideford to the contemporary spelling.

 History

-Historically Lydford was an economic powerhouse, not the peaceful village it is today.

-The village was established as one of the four Saxon burhs of Devon by king Alfred the Great.
+Historically Lydford was an economic powerhouse, established as one of the four Saxon burhs of Devon by king Alfred the Great.
 It first appears in recorded history in 997, when the Danes made a plundering expedition up the Tamar and Tavy as far as Hlidaforda (i.e. Lydford).
-The attack is described in the following passage from the Anglo-Saxon Chronicle:
+The attack is described in the Anglo-Saxon Chronicle:

-Her on ðissum geare ferde se here abutan Defenanscire into Sæfern muðan and þær heregodan ægðer ge on Cornwealum and on Norðwealum and on Defenum, and eodon him þa up æt Wecedport and þær micel yfel worhton on bærnette and on mannslihtum, and æfter þam wendon eft abutan Penwiðsteort on þa suðhealfe and wendon þa into Tamer muðan and eodon þa up oð hi comon to Hlydanforda, and ælc þing bærndon and slogon þe hi gemitton, and Ordulfes mynster Tæfingstoc forbærndon and unasecgendlice herehyðe mid him to scypon brohton.